 I crumbled up chocolate cookies for the “dirt.”
 I actually used Oreos and scraped the cream filling out of the middle.
 Then I put them in a plastic bag and banged them with a meat tenderizer.
 Basically my favorite activity in the world.

-And then I was ready to “plant” my flowers.
+And then I was ready to “plant” my flowers into my flower pot cakes.
 And now spring has officially arrived in my kitchen… In pretty little terracotta pots.

 You know how some people are just naturally good at things?
 Yeah, I’ve sadly never been like that with anything.
 But I am a really hard worker, so at least I have that going for me.

 I think these flower pot cakes would be super cute at a spring party or wedding/baby shower.
 The cakes are pretty huge, so it would be easy to split them.

 You can even plant multiple flowers in a pot 🙂 In fact, Wilton uses fondant in the pots a lot to create some crazy beautiful plants.
 Fondant is another thing I’m seriously frightened by.
 Like really, really.

 But really, I was excited by how the flower pot cakes came out and can’t wait for my next Wilton project!
 Stay tuned because I’ll also likely have some fun Wilton giveaways coming up in the future.

 I think it was like 43 degrees outside today, which is basically tropical for these parts.
 It was also snowing when I woke up this morning, but I’m trying really, really hard to focus on the positive.
 And if all else fails, there’s always cake to eat!

 Have you attempted any advanced baking projects lately?